micmejia/bible-dump/NKJV/Ezekiel/Ezek 16.md

 "How degenerate is your heart!" says the Lord God, "seeing you do all these _things,_ the deeds of a brazen harlot. ## Jerusalem's Adultery

 ###### 31
-"You erected your shrine at the head of every road, and built your [^k]high place in every street.
+"You erected your shrine at the head of every road, and built your high place in every street.
 Yet you were not like a harlot, because you scorned payment.

 ###### 32
 _You are_ an adulterous wife, _who_ takes strangers instead of her husband.

 ###### 33
-Men make payment to all harlots, but you made your payments to all your lovers, and [^l]hired them to come to you from all around for your harlotry.
+Men make payment to all harlots, but you made your payments to all your lovers, and hired them to come to you from all around for your harlotry.

 ###### 34
 You are the opposite of _other_ women in your harlotry, because no one solicited you to be a harlot.
 In that you gave payment but no payment was given you, therefore you are the opposite." ## Jerusalem's Lovers Will Abuse Her